CABAH/learningRresources/README.md

 ## R cheatsheets
 In the <a href="https://github.com/CABAH/learningRresources/tree/main/cheatsheets"><strong><em>cheatsheets</em></strong> folder</a>, you can download any of the 70+ different R cheatsheets as a PDF, covering everything from the basics, plotting, cartography, databasing, applications, time series analysis, machine learning, time & date, building packages, parallel computing, resampling methods, markdown, and more.

-## Species distribution modelling
-- <a href="https://damariszurell.github.io/SDM-Intro/">Introduction to species distribution modelling in R</a>: a short, half-day introduction to species distribution modelling in R, including a brief overview of the concept of species distribution modelling, and an introduction to the main modelling steps
-- <a href="https://r-forge.r-project.org/scm/viewvc.php/*checkout*/pkg/inst/doc/Biomod_Presentation_Manual.pdf?revision=218&root=biomod&pathrev=218">Presentation Manual for BIOMOD</a> (PDF): BIOMOD is a platform for ensemble forecasting of species distributions, enabling the explicit treatment of model uncertainties and the examination of species-environment relationships

 ## Electronic books
 In the <a href="https://github.com/CABAH/learningRresources/tree/main/books"><strong><em>books</em></strong> folder</a>, you can download the following books in PDF format: